g-insana/ett_ms/analysis_code/README.md

 3. the `proteome_stats5slm3.py` script produces an
-`OSCODE....short_tfx_ex` file that contains up to 2000 examples of bothbad (proteomes with bad clusters with many outliers) or sampled proteomes.
+`OSCODE....short_tfx_ex` file that contains up to 2000 examples of both bad (proteomes with bad clusters with many outliers) or sampled proteomes.
 The `.short_tfx_ex` files include ENA genome IDs (`GCA_1235567.1`) and a set of short outlier proteins from that proteome/genome, and a set of mode-length proteins from the same